Annie Kuster: Personal life

 Kuster is married to Brad Kuster, a fellow lawyer.
 They reside in Hopkinton and have two sons.

 Kuster and her mother, State Senator Susan McLane, coauthored a book, The Last Dance: Facing Alzheimer's with Love and Laughter.
 After her mother's death, Kuster and her father, Malcolm McLane, toured New Hampshire speaking publicly about aging and Alzheimer's disease and the resulting burdens on families and caregivers.

 In February 2013, WMUR-TV reported that Kuster had been late paying property taxes on a home in Hopkinton starting in 2010 and had failed to pay two tax bills for a property in Jackson in 2012.
 After the report, Kuster said the bills were being paid.
 Kuster, whose assets have been estimated at $1.8 million, was reported to have been late on taxes six separate times since 2010, totaling $40,000 in back taxes.
 Kuster ultimately paid the taxes.
 When asked why she was consistently late, Kuster said, "Life is expensive."

 On June 21, 2016, Kuster announced from the floor of the House that she had been sexually assaulted as a college student.
 She also said that when she was 23 and working as an aide on Capitol Hill, her boss took her to dinner with a "distinguished guest of the United States Congress" (South African heart surgeon Christiaan Barnard) who, under the table, put his hand under her skirt.
 Not long after, she was assaulted and mugged on a Washington street.
 She had never previously told anyone about these incidents.
 She said she had been motivated to come forward by a sexual assault case at Stanford University.

-In Washington, Kuster lives with her close friend House Minority Whip Katherine Clark and other members.
+In Washington, Kuster lived with her close friend House Minority Whip Katherine Clark and other members.